-The emphasis is on the ability to effectively and efficiently control their canoe in real situations, with consistency, in an advanced white water environment.
+The emphasis is on the ability to effectively and efficiently control their canoe in real situations, with consistency, in the open water environment.
 Skills should be assessed holistically throughout the duration of the assessment; with manoeuvres and actions applied tactically in the given environment and framed within the context of being able to fulfil the given leading responsibilities.